tnylea/svelte-starter-kit/README.md

 ## Introduction

-Our Vue starter kit provides a robust, modern starting point for building Laravel applications with a Svelte frontend using [Inertia](https://inertiajs.com).
+Our Svelte starter kit provides a robust, modern starting point for building Laravel applications with a Svelte frontend using [Inertia](https://inertiajs.com).

 Inertia allows you to build modern, single-page Svelte applications using classic server-side routing and controllers.
 This lets you enjoy the frontend power of Svelte combined with the incredible backend productivity of Laravel and lightning-fast Vite compilation.